TurakhiaLab/ROADIES/docs/index.md

 ### Run ROADIES pipeline

-Once setup is done, run the following command for 16-core machine:
+Once setup is done, run the following commands for 16-core machine:

 ```
+mkdir -p test/test_data && cat test/input_genome_links.txt | xargs -I {} sh -c 'wget -O test/test_data/$(basename {}) {}'

 python run_roadies.py --cores 16
 ```

-This will run ROADIES for 11 Bacterial genomes, whose genomic sequences are provided in `test/test_data` folder.
-After the completion, the final newick tree for these 11 species will be saved as `roadies.nwk` in a separate `ROADIES/output_files` folder.
+The first line will download the 11 Drosophila genomic datasets (links are provided in `test/input_genome_links.txt`) and save it in `test/test_data` directory.
+Second line will run ROADIES for those 11 Drosophila genomes and save the final newick tree as `roadies.nwk` in a separate `ROADIES/output_files` folder after the completion.

-To run ROADIES in various other modes of operation (fast, balanced, accurate) (description of these modes are mentioned in [Home](index.md#modes-of-operation)), try the following commands:
+To run ROADIES in various other modes of operation (fast, balanced, accurate) (description of these modes are mentioned in [Modes of operation](index.md#modes-of-operation) section), try the following commands:

 ```
 python run_roadies.py --cores 16 --mode accurate